ericyrhuang/ericyrhuang.github.io/_drafts/bable.md

-## story time

-airport in thailand
-needed a book, let them all in tw and oxf

-the blurb abt americans
+I picked Bable up on my layover at Bangkok airport as I needed a book since I had left them all in Taiwan and Oxford.
+What got me hooked instantly was the Author's note:

+> The trouble with writing an Oxford novel is that anyone who has spent time at Oxford will scrutinize your text to determine if your representation of Oxford aligns with their own memories of the place.
+Worse if you are an American writing about Oxford, for what do Americans know about anything?

+So true!
+I hear this way too much as my American accent snitches on me where ever I go.

 On another note, this is also my first book review!
-I hope to most more of these on here as I find more books worthy of commentary.
+I hope to post more of these on here as I find more books worthy of commentary.
 I often find that I forget what a book was about soon after I read it.
 I can tell you vaguely what it's about, roughly how I felt while reading it, and if it's any good.
 But I can't tell you specficially what I liked and that's a shame.
-This is an attempt to fix that.
+This is my attempt to fix that.